ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use Ameba as Server to communicate with Client.rst

 | Next, we use the socket tool in the laptop to be the client and
   connect to the IP address of the Ameba board shown in the connection information at port 5000.
-(Note: The socket tool we used in this example is "sokit")
+(Note: The socket tool we used in this example is “sokit”)

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Use_Ameba_as_Server_to_communicate_with_Client/image3.png
    :alt: 3-4
-   :width: 6.5in
+   :width: 704
-   :height: 5.27569in
+   :height: 355
+   :scale: 50 %

-Click on the "Client" tab to choose the client mode, specify the IP and port of the server, then click "TCP Connect".
+Click on the “Client” tab to choose the client mode, specify the IP and port of the server, then click “TCP Connect”.

 If the connection is established successfully, the server shows a
-message: "A client connected to this Server", and the IP and port of the connected client.
+message: “A client connected to this Server”, and the IP and port of the connected client.

 In this example, when the client and server are connected and the client